viyle-hq/flux/README.md

-# FLUX: Anti-EW Traffic Obfuscator
+# FLUX: Anti-EW UDP Tunnel

-**FLUX** is a high-performance UDP proxy designed to defeat Electronic Warfare (EW) traffic analysis.
+**FLUX** is a zero-pattern UDP proxy designed to defeat Electronic Warfare (EW) traffic analysis.

+## The Problem
 In Electronic Warfare (EW), adversaries don't need to decrypt your packets to know what you are doing.
-They use Traffic Analysis.
+They do Traffic Analysis, often using AI and Machine Learning.
 If a drone sends a 50-byte packet every second, it's loitering.
 If it suddenly blasts a 2 MB stream, it just found a target.
-They use this metadata to direction-find (DF) your C2 or gateway and bomb it.
+They use this data to direction-find (DF) your C2 or gateway and bomb it.

-FLUX solves this by hiding your traffic inside a constant stream of identically sized packets.
-It pads real data with cryptographic noise, and sends pure noise when idle.
-To an adversary, your transmission footprint never changes.
+FLUX solves this by flattening your transmission footprint into a continuous, zero-variance stream of cryptographic noise.
+To

-### Not Just Obfuscation
+an adversary, your behavior never changes.

+### Defense-in-Depth Transport

-FLUX operates as a complete, secure transport layer.
+FLUX provides a self-contained, end-to-end secure transport layer.

 For every packet, it handles:
 1. **FEC Encoding:** Uses a 2+1 Systematic XOR Forward Error Correction scheme.
 Up to 30% of your packets can be dropped by EW jammers, and the Gateway will instantly mathematically reconstruct the missing data without retransmissions.
 2. **Padding:** Forces the frame to a strict, fixed byte size using cryptographic white noise.
 3. **Encryption (AEAD):** Authenticates and encrypts the entire payload and metadata headers in-place using XChaCha20-Poly1305.
 4. **CBR Transmission:** Blasts packets at a hardcoded, unyielding frequency (e.g., 20Hz).
 Idle time is filled entirely with dummy noise packets.

-## Deployment Model
+### Deployment Model
 * **Transmitter (Edge):** Runs on the drone/robot.
 Ingests local plaintext UDP telemetry, processes it through the FLUX pipeline, and blasts it over the RF link.
 * **Gateway (Base):** Runs at your base station.
 Ingests the raw FLUX stream, verifies the MAC (dropping malformed probes), recovers dropped packets via FEC, and passes clean plaintext to your C2 server.
 ---